-Also known as Oolong Bubble tea, this recipe contains chewy brown sugar tapioca pearls.
-If you’re a bubble tea lover, you might want to check out Hokkaido Milk Tea, Okinawa Milk Tea or Taro Milk Tea.
+If you’re a bubble tea lover like me, check out other amazing recipes like Hokkaido Milk Tea, Okinawa Milk Tea or Taro Milk Tea.

 What does it taste like?